 Over a decade ago Tina had a health scare and it was the wake-up call that she needed to realize we only have one life, with one vessel to live that life in, and she wanted to live it to the fullest.
 Through fitness and eating habits she began to shift her lifestyle to healthier choices that honored her body.
 Her life completely transformed when she was introduced to yoga and how powerful it is when fully embraced.
 What started out as a powerful physical practice to compliment her stand up paddle regimen, became so much more within the first year after an injury that prohibited her from running and practicing power yoga.
 THAT was when Tina realized what yoga was truly about.
 She was able to dig deep within and become comfortable in her own skin and learn to deal with life off the mat with the tools she learned on the mat.
 That introduction to yoga ignited her inner fire which led her on the path to becoming an instructor and share all the positive benefits of yoga that are for everyBODY.

 Since September 2011 Tina has completed over 400 hours of training through the Baptiste Institute and programs for Trauma Sensitivity, Addiction Recovery, PTSD, Children’s, Yin and Restorative Yoga (Level 1 & 2).
-She is currently on the path to becoming a Foundational Yoga Therapist under the guidance of Dr. Ann Biasetti, Phd; LCSWR; ERYT-500; C-IAYT at An Embodied Life in Saratoga Springs.
+Tina is a Foundational Yoga Therapist, having completed the training under the guidance of Dr. Ann Biasetti, Phd; LCSWR; ERYT-500; C-IAYT at An Embodied Life in Saratoga Springs.